Hyperthyroidism

 FAQs

-What is hypothyroidism?
+What is hyperthyroidism?

-What are common symptoms of hypothyroidism?
+What are common symptoms of hyperthyroidism?

-How is hypothyroidism diagnosed?
+How is hyperthyroidism diagnosed?

-Can hypothyroidism be treated or improved?
+Can hyperthyroidism be treated or improved?